outpaddling/Coding-Standards/README.md

 POSIX platform, well-documented, easy to use, reliable, and highly CPU and memory efficient.

-This repository describes the coding standards for all projects under Github accounts "outpaddling" and "auerlab".
-All contributions to these projects should follow these guidelines to the maximum extent possible.
+This repository describes the coding standards for projects under Github accounts "outpaddling" and "auerlab".
+All contributions to these projects must follow these guidelines to the maximum extent possible.
 Patches and merge requests that fall short will need to be cleaned up before they are incorporated.

 ## Rule number 1

 Never let quality slip.
-Start with a simple, minimalist program and make the code and build system impeccable.
+Start with a simple, minimalist skeleton of a program and make the code and build system impeccable.

 Then add only useful features, with great care to maintain or improve the quality of every aspect of the project.